benja0x40/MRA.TA/README.md

 install_github("benja0x40/MRA.TA")
 ```

-If the installation fails, try to install dependencies manually as indicated
+If the installation fails, try to install dependencies manually as follows.
-in the following section.

 #### Dependencies ####